ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 1. For loop going from i=10 to i=40 in steps of 5.
 2. Runs the command `pw.x < CO2_$i.in > CO2_$i.out` from i=10 to i=40.

-We shouldn't need to do anything to these scripts.
+We shouldn't need to do much to these scripts, apart from changing the loop index.
 However, feel free to play around with them as you get better with the linux command line!

 To run the bash file, we use the command `./run.sh`.
 After some time, the output files should be in your directory.